 Four Riedel™ glasses of different shapes but comparable quality were employed and two similar champagnes, both being Pinot Noir-dominant, Premier Cru, NV grower champagnes.
 Every participant sampled eight times - each champagne in each glass.
 The 89 participants were WSET Level 2 or 3 students, representing "engaged wine consumers".

 It's only fair to comment that this is a single study in an area where research is rarely published.
-More work would be needed to confirm reliability and further investigate unanswered questions and topics in this interesting and under-explored area of research.
+More work would be needed to confirm the reliability and further investigate unanswered questions and topics in this interesting and under-explored area of research.
 Unfortunately, the cost of buying further champagne means that I couldn't take it on without a substantial grant!

 Focusing first on the results of the blindfolded group (where glassware could only exert a physical influence on perception), the aroma intensity from the flute was rated significantly lower than the other three.
 This supports the evidence from bubble flow patterns that glasses with a moderate depth, greater surface area and a constricting headspace enhance the intensity of aromas.